Joe (1970 film)

-Joe is a 1970 American drama film written by Norman Wexler and directed by John G. Avildsen.
-It stars Peter Boyle, Dennis Patrick, and Susan Sarandon in her film debut.
+Joe is a 1970 American satirical drama film directed by John G. Avildsen, from a screenplay by Norman Wexler, and starring Peter Boyle, Dennis Patrick, and Susan Sarandon in her film debut.

-The film follows New York business executive Bill Compton as his life unravels into murderous chaos after he kills his daughter Melissa's drug-dealing boyfriend Frank Russo and enters into a peculiar partnership with factory worker Joe Curran, a veteran with racist fantasies of vigilante violence.
-Their search for the missing Melissa leads to a raid on a hippie commune that turns into mass murder where Compton mistakenly shoots his own daughter.
+The film follows New York business executive Bill Compton (Patrick) as his life unravels into murderous chaos after he kills his daughter Melissa's drug-dealing boyfriend Frank Russo and enters into a peculiar partnership with factory worker Joe Curran (Boyle), a veteran with racist fantasies of vigilante violence.
+Their search for the missing Melissa (Sarandon) leads to a raid on a hippie commune that turns into mass murder where Compton mistakenly shoots his own daughter.

 The film's plot coincidentally resembled a real-life mass murder in Detroit, where the killer Arville Garland had killed his own daughter Sandra.
 The real-life killer gained publicity for his actions, and received letters of support from hundreds of parents.
-The film has received praise for its black comedy-style satire of social class.
+The film has received praise for its dark humor and satire of social class.